bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 65°
-- Drizzle and Windy
+- Rain and Windy
-- 71% humidity
+- 68% humidity
 - 30 mph wind
-- 81% cloud cover
+- 84% cloud cover
 - 42 AQI 🟩
 - 0.78 inches of rain and 0.33 inches of snow expected in the next 48 hours